nghttp2/nghttp2/doc/nghttpx.1.rst

     Allow black  listed cipher  suite on  HTTP/2 connection.
     See  https://tools.ietf.org/html/rfc7540#appendix-A  for
     the complete HTTP/2 cipher suites black list.

+.. option:: --tls-sct-dir=<DIR>

+    Specifies the  directory where  \*.sct files  exist.
+All
+    \*.sct   files   in  <DIR>   are   read,   and  sent   as extension_data of  TLS signed_certificate_timestamp (RFC
+    6962)  to  client.
+These   \*.sct  files  are  for  the certificate   specified   in   positional   command-line
+    argument <CERT>, or  certificate option in configuration file.
+For   additional  certificates,   use  :option:`--subcert`
+    option.
+This option requires OpenSSL >= 1.0.2.

 HTTP/2 and SPDY